meocuteequas/QForce-2.0/.github/private-vs-shared-components.md

 - Private Components: For components used only within specific pages, you can create a _components folder within the relevant /app subdirectory.
 - Shared Components: The /app/components folder should contain reusable components used across multiple pages or features.
+- Dialog: Newly created dialogs should be placed in the folder `/components/dialogs` to maintain reuseability.